-Humber is committed to ensuring that chemicals and other hazardous materials on campus are managed in a safe and controlled manner and in compliance with all relevant legislation.
-This section outlines how Health and Safety Services helps the college achieve this goal.
+Humber is committed to ensuring that chemicals and other hazardous materials on our properties are managed in a safe and controlled manner and in compliance with all relevant legislation.
+This section outlines how Health and Safety Services helps the College achieve this goal.

 Health and Safety Services works with the various schools and departments within Humber to implement Humber’s Workplace Hazardous Materials Information System (WHMIS) program.
 Program components include:

-Health and Safety Services manages hazardous waste disposal for the college.
+Health and Safety Services manages hazardous waste disposal for the College.
 All chemical and hazardous waste disposal must be arranged through Health and Safety Services to ensure compliance with strict Ministry of Environment and Transportation of Dangerous Goods legislative requirements.
-This type of waste includes, but is not limited to, chemical wastes generated from laboratory experiments, unwanted/outdated chemical products, waste oil and fuels, surplus paints, compressed gases, batteries and mercury containing devices.
+This type of waste includes, but is not limited to, chemical wastes generated from laboratory experiments, unwanted/outdated chemical products, waste oil and fuels, surplus paints, compressed gases, batteries, mercury containing devices, sharps and biohazardous wastes.
 For more information refer to Humber’s Hazardous Waste Disposal Procedure or contact Health and Safety Services directly.

 Hazardous materials spill response is coordinated by Health and Safety Services, with significant roles played by Public Safety and Facilities Management.